foerstner-lab/READemption/docs/source/subcommands.rst

     --skip_antisense, -a  Do not count anti-sense read-gene-overlaps.
 By default sense and anti-sense overlaps are counted and separately reported.
+    --non_strand_specific
+                          Use countings of reads overlapping with a gene on both strands and sum them up.
     --processes PROCESSES, -p PROCESSES
                           Number of processes that should be used (default 1).
     --features ALLOWED_FEATURES, -t ALLOWED_FEATURES